HanssonMagnus/dotfiles-Debian/README.md

 Now you can change pwm1_enable to 0 (off), 1 (manual), or 2 (auto).

 ## Proprietary Nvidia drivers
-It might be necessary to use the proprietary drivers for optimal performance.
+It might be necessary to use the proprietary drivers for optimal performance, see [Debian wiki](https://wiki.debian.org/NvidiaGraphicsDrivers).
 This will also solve the loud fan problem.
 Identify your card with,

 ```